Medically reviewed by Drugs.com. Last updated on Dec 1, 2022.

 Ingestion of 100 mg oxybutynin chloride in association with alcohol has been reported in a 13-year-old boy who experienced memory loss, and a 34-year-old woman who developed stupor, followed by disorientation and agitation on awakening, dilated pupils, dry skin, cardiac arrhythmia, and retention of urine.
 Both patients fully recovered with symptomatic treatment.

 Ditropan XL Description

-Ditropan XL ® (oxybutynin chloride) is an antispasmodic, anticholinergic agent.
-Each Ditropan XL ® Extended Release Tablet contains 5 mg, 10 mg, or 15 mg of oxybutynin chloride USP, formulated as a once-a-day controlled-release tablet for oral administration.
+Ditropan XL ® (oxybutynin chloride) is an antispasmodic, muscarinic antagonist.
+Each Ditropan XL ® extended-release tablet contains 5 mg or 10 mg of oxybutynin chloride USP, formulated as a once-a-day controlled-release tablet for oral administration.
 Oxybutynin chloride is administered as a racemate of R- and S-enantiomers.

 Its structural formula is:

 Oxybutynin chloride is a white crystalline solid with a molecular weight of 393.9.
 It is readily soluble in water and acids, but relatively insoluble in alkalis.